BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.exercise.md

 </div>
 ```

-In the components class we have the displayed observables present as Subjects:
+In the components we set up our view sources as `Subject`:
 ```typescript
 export class SolutionComparisonComponent implements AfterViewInit, OnDestroy {
   // ...